 Health & Wellness

-A cat’s pancreas, which is located in the abdomen near their stomach and liver, is responsible for breaking down foods to aid in digestion and produce hormones that regulate blood sugar, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, tells The Dig.
+A cat’s pancreas, which is located in the abdomen near their stomach and liver, is responsible for breaking down foods to aid in digestion and produce hormones that regulate blood sugar, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, tells The Dig.
 And those are some pretty important responsibilities.

 So, when a cat (or dog) develops pancreatitis (when the pancreas becomes inflamed, red or swollen) they can start to experience stomachaches and pain — that’s why it’s essential for them to see a veterinarian to find ways to help them feel better.